rzuccolo/rz-classical-vehicle-detection/README.md

 ## Computer vision with OpenCV
 ## Machine Learning with Scikit-Learn

 ### Here we are going to apply a traditional computer vision approach to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
 The code will be incorporated into my [advanced lane line detection project](https://github.com/rzuccolo/rz-advanced-lane-detection).

-Thanks to Udacity Self-driving Car Nanodegree for providing me the basic skills set to get there!
+### Thanks to Udacity Self-driving Car Nanodegree for providing me the basic skills set to get there!

 ### This classical approach, basically, requires all parameters to be tuned by hand, which gives a lot of intuition of how it works and why.
 There is an increasing adoption of deep learning implementations (e.g. [YOLO](https://pjreddie.com/darknet/yolo/) and [SSD](http://www.cs.unc.edu/~wliu/papers/ssd.pdf)) using Convolutional Neural Networks for obstacle and objects detection on the road.
-In many cases, deep learning has been showing better and more efficient results for the same tasks, but is still kind of a "black box", it is good to learn both techniques.
+In many cases, deep learning has been showing better and more efficient results for the same tasks, but is still kind of a "black box".
+It is good to learn both techniques.

 ---

 **Vehicle Detection Project**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier, Linear SVM classifier
 * Apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.